algorand/js-algorand-sdk/README.md

 ```

 > This package provides TypeScript types, but you will need [TypeScript](https://www.typescriptlang.org/) version 4.2 or higher to use them properly.

-For errors in Webpack 5 or Vite projects, you will need to [install extra dependencies](FAQ.md#it-says-error-cant-resolve-in-the-sdk).

 ### Browser